 Since 2008, NYU’s Institute of Education Sciences-funded Predoctoral Interdisciplinary Research Training (IES-PIRT) program has trained the University’s highest caliber doctoral students in the Education Sciences with a substantive focus on “learning in context.”
 The program provides strong attention to methodological rigor through training in causal inference and a robust interdisciplinary perspective.

-NYU's Institute of Human Development and Social Change (IHDSC), in association with faculty from seven academic units - Administration, Leadership and Technology, Applied Psychology, Applied Statistics, Social Science, and Humanities, Teaching and Learning (Steinhardt School of Culture, Education, and Human Development); Economics and Sociology (Faculty of Arts and Science); and the Wagner School of Public Service — train incoming and advanced doctoral students from diverse backgrounds to become outstanding researchers in the educational sciences.
+NYU's Institute of Human Development and Social Change (IHDSC), in association with faculty from multiple NYU programs and departments — Administration, Leadership and Technology, Applied Psychology, Applied Statistics, Social Science, and Humanities, Teaching and Learning (Steinhardt School of Culture, Education, and Human Development); Psychology and Sociology (Faculty of Arts and Science); and the Wagner School of Public Service — train incoming and advanced doctoral students from diverse backgrounds to become outstanding researchers in the educational sciences.

-Note that IES-PIRT is no longer accepting new applications.
+Please note that NYU's IES-PIRT Program is no longer accepting new applications.

-James Kemple, Executive Director of the Research Alliance for New York City Schools, serves as Program Director and Elise Cappella, Associate Professor of Applied Psychology, serves as Co-Director.
+James Kemple, Executive Director of the Research Alliance for New York City Schools, serves as Program Director and Elise Cappella, Vice Dean of Research and Professor of Applied Psychology, serves as Co-Director.